leandrosilva/testaun/README.md

 Very minimalist procedural macro to help with tests, when you have to run some piece of code right **before** and **after** the actual test.
 You know, some sort of **setup** and **teardown** kind of thing.

 I wrote it with educational purpose as I'm exploring Rust's [procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html) feature.
-But to be honest it kind works and I may get to use it on [Moy Sekret](https://github.com/leandrosilva/moy-sekret).
+But to be honest it kinda works and I may get to use it on [Moy Sekret](https://github.com/leandrosilva/moy-sekret).
 Let's see.

 ## How To